 Medical Student, Cambridge

-Fawz is currently in his third year of Clinical Medicine at the University of Cambridge.
+Fawz is currently in his fifth year of Clinical Medicine at the University of Cambridge.
 He has a keen interest in global health and is Director of Policy at Polygeia, a student-run global health think-tank.
+His current research is looking at patient reported outcomes following surgery and the reasons behind differences.
 Fawz was previously President of the student body at Corpus Christi College.
 He enjoys playing football, badminton and boxing in his spare time.

-Sarah is a newly qualified dentist from the University of Birmingham, currently undertaking foundation training.
+Sarah is a newly qualified dentist from the University of Birmingham, currently undertaking Dental Core Training (DCT2) at the University Hospital Bristol.
 She was previously President of the Birmingham University Dental Students Society 2011-12 and 2012-13, representing the academic and social interests of the students.
 Sarah was an active member of the organising committee for the European Dental Student Association conference held in Birmingham in 2013.
 Sarah is also past President of the British Dental Student Association 2013-14.

 Dental Student, Leeds

-Jasmine is currently a 4th year dental student.
+Jasmine is currently a 5th year dental student.
 She is one of the first students in the country to study the integrated masters programme at Leeds Dental School.
 In 2014/15 she was the first dental student to intercalate and achieve a first class BSc in Microbiology in Relation to Medicine at the University of Leeds.
-She has an interest in oral cancer immunology and is currently researching scopes for early diagnostic tools.
-She is the co-founder and chairwoman of Open Wide, a widening participation scheme that encourages children from disadvantaged backgrounds to study dentistry.
+She has an interest in oral cancer immunology and is currently researching scopes for early screening tools.
+She was the co-founder and chairwoman of Open Wide, a widening participation scheme that encourages children from disadvantaged backgrounds to study dentistry.

-Oliver has recently qualified as a solicitor at Squire Patton Boggs.
+Oliver has recently qualified as a solicitor and now works at Burges Salmon LLP in Bristol.
 His work included advising Banks, Funders, Contractors, Developers and Public Bodies on both contentious and non-contentious matters relating to large scale construction and engineering projects.
 Oliver received his law degree in 2011 from the University of Sheffield.